birdspotter-project/COS397/docs/source/user_guide/instructions.rst

    : Selection for data view

-3. To navigate back, click on the back arrow or birdspotter logo
+3. To navigate back, click on the back arrow or Birdspotter logo.

 Dataset Actions
 ###############

-1. Click on the dataset you would like to Modify
+1. Click on the dataset you would like to Modify.

-2. Select the "Actions" dropdown in the Actions column of the dataset
+2. Select the "Actions" dropdown in the Actions column of the dataset.

 - Modify Dataset Metadata:

     .. note:: Modifying Metadata is only available for datasets that you are the owner of.

-    1. Select "Edit Dataset"
+    1. Select "Edit Dataset".

-    2. Change the metadata to match what you would like to be displayed
+    2. Change the metadata to match what you would like to be displayed.